za/tango_with_django_book/chapters/setup.rst

 ``$ python django-admin.py startproject tango_with_django_project``

-Note that on Windows you may have to use the full path to the django-admin.py script.
+.. note:: On Windows you may have to use the full path to the django-admin.py script. i.e. ``python c:\python27\scripts\django-admin.py startproject tango_with_django_project`` as suggested on `StackOverflow<http://stackoverflow.com/questions/8112630/cant-create-django-project-using-command-prompt>`_.

 This command will invoke the ``django-admin.py`` script, which will set up a new Django project called ``tango_with_django_project`` for you.
 Typically, we append ``_project`` to the end of our Django project directories so we know exactly what they contain - but the naming convention is entirely up to you.

 You'll now notice within your workspace is a directory set to the name of your new project, ``tango_with_django_project``.
 Within this newly created directory, you should see two items: